 Adopting a by-trustee-area election system ensures that a district is compliant with the California Voting Rights Act.

-To learn about these changes and to express your opinion, please select the name of the school district below.
+To learn about these changes, please select the name of the school district below.